Redefining Technology

 D.Fully operational

-How effectively are you using AI-driven analytics for demand forecasting?
+How effectively are you using AI-driven analytics for demand forecasting, especially during peak periods?

 4/6